 I seldom use this maker!
 I do use it for all of my ornamental stitches, and recently it's been resting on my dining-room table while I quilted a bunch of quilts utilizing the a wavy stitch with my walking foot (Bernina sew 4, width set to 5, length set to 3).

 It is so trusted, and makes a perfect stitch every time.
 Also it has never ever when has tension concerns like the Juki.
 I like utilizing the strolling foot on this device, and it's quiet and pulls the material through like a dream.
 My light went out in this device, and after taking it all apart they determined it was a motherboard problem, and to fix it I 'd need to have the motherboard altered.

 It seems actually sluggish after sewing on the Juki, it would be too sluggish for me now if this was my only device.
 The throat space is so tight, so it's difficult to push a full rolled up quilt through it.
 Basically the exact same things that I didn't like before I still don't like, however they didn't trouble me before I had the Juki and understood the distinction.

-Likewise it's bothersome there is no zig zag stitch, this is just a straight stitch device.
-Thankfully those have been very minimal things and are the only things I do not like about this machine (and perhaps the walking foot problems have been repaired given that I purchased mine 4 years ago?).
-The Bernina 440QE: Okay so I have to first state that my Bernina 440 has to do with 7 years old, so there have actually been excellent improvements and modifications to the newer designs.
+It's irritating there is no zig zag stitch, this is just a straight stitch maker.
+Luckily those have been really minimal things and are the only things I dislike about this device (and perhaps the strolling foot issues have been fixed considering that I purchased mine 4 years ago?).
+The Bernina 440QE: Okay so I have to first say that my Bernina 440 is about 7 years old, so there have actually been excellent enhancements and modifications to the newer designs.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.